posit-dev/pydytuesday/README.md

    ```

 4. **Make Your Changes:**
    Add new features, fix bugs, or improve documentation.
-Ensure your code adheres to the project’s style guidelines.
+Ensure your code adheres to the project's style guidelines.

 5. **Commit Your Changes:**
    Write clear commit messages that describe your changes: